Terasology/ModuleTestingEnvironment/README.md

 For more examples see
 [the test suite](https://github.com/kaen/ModuleTestingEnvironment/tree/master/src/test/java/org/terasology/moduletestingenvironment)

-Here's an example taken from a Module I'm writing myself:
+Here's an example taken from the test suite:

 ```java
 public class MyModuleEngineTest extends ModuleTestingEnvironment {